Time Series Anomaly Detection

 Anomaly detection refers to the problem of finding patterns in data that do not conform to the expected behavior of a given group, i.e. it finds data points that do not fit well with the rest of the data (often referred to as anomalies, outliers, exceptions or contaminants).

-In this section, we will discuss critical aspects and principal challenges of time-series anomaly detection.
+In this section, we will discuss the critical aspects and principal challenges of time series anomaly detection.

 Types of anomalies¶

-Data point that is far outside of the overall outlook of a given dataset (also called global outlier).
-It is the simplest type of anomaly and is the focus of majority of research on anomaly detection.
+Datapoint that is far outside of the overall outlook of a given dataset (also called global outlier).
+It is the simplest type of anomaly and focuses most of the research on anomaly detection.

-It occurs when one or more data point are anomalous with regards to the context, meaning its value markedly departs from the rest of the data points in the same context.
+It occurs when one or more data points are anomalous regarding the context, meaning its value markedly departs from the rest of the data points in the same context.

-Anomaly is defined as an unusual point that does not conform to the expected pattern based on data known from history.
-Thus, data patterns have to be characterized by a normal behavior model, since anomalies are declared on the basis of deviations from expected (or forecasted) values.
+An anomaly is defined as a unique point that does not conform to the expected pattern based on data known from history.
+Thus, data patterns have to be characterized by a normal behavior model, since anomalies are declared based on deviations from expected (normal behavior) values.

 - Vertical analysis - correlations across time

-Temporal continuity plays an important role since it is assumed that time-series data values are highly correlated over successive instants.
-In multidimensional data where points are independent of one another, the issue of temporal continuity is much weaker.
+Temporal continuity plays an important role since it is assumed that time series data values are highly correlated over successive instants.
+In multidimensional data where points are independent of one another, temporal continuity is much weaker.

-For example, in a time-series derived from sensor data, two successive data values are often almost identical.
-Another example can be gas consumption time-series.
-Gas consumption at time “t” has a significant autocorrelation with gas consumption at time “t - 1 hour” and gas consumption at time "t – 24 hours".
-On the other hand, individual car measurements (multidimensional data point) may be quite different from its preceding car measurements.
+For example, in a time series derived from sensor data, two successive data values are almost identical.
+Another example can be the gas consumption time series.
+Gas consumption at a time “t” has a significant autocorrelation with gas consumption at time “t - 1 hour” and gas consumption at time "t – 24 hours".
+On the other hand, individual car measurements (multidimensional data point) may be quite different from their preceding car measurements.

 - Horizontal analysis - correlations across series

-Many sensor applications, for instance in complex machinery like wind turbine, result in time-series that are often closely correlated with one another.
-For example, rotor speed of a wind turbine is dependent on wind speed.
-In such case, shallow view on one series is not enough, instead both series should be taken into consideration when building a normal behavior model.
-An anomaly detection algorithm can deal with contextual anomalies only if it is able to judge the problem from all the important perspectives – we call it holistic view.
+Many sensor applications, for instance, in complex machinery like a wind turbine, resulting in time series that are often closely correlated with one another.
+For example, the rotor speed of a wind turbine is dependent on wind speed.
+In such a case, a shallow view on one series is not enough; instead, both series should be taken into consideration when building a normal behavior model.
+An anomaly detection algorithm can deal with contextual anomalies only if it can judge the problem from all the important perspectives – we call it a holistic view.

 - Time of detection

-For some problems, context of time is also an important part for reasonable anomaly detection.
-For instance, the normal behavior of a signal can be different through day and night or it can have a weekly pattern.
+For some problems, the context of time is also an important part of reasonable anomaly detection.
+For instance, the normal behavior of a signal can be different through day and night, or it can have a weekly pattern.
 Furthermore, the same deviation from normality can be interpreted as anomalous for some hour/day/month/season but not for another.
-In the example below, we can see gas consumption time-series throughout the year.
-It is obvious that there is a different dynamic in winter when comparing to summer.
-The same deviation from normal behavior can be considered anomalous during summer while it is completely normal during winter.
+In the example below, we can see gas consumption time series throughout the year.
+There is a different dynamic in winter when comparing to summer.
+The same deviation from normal behavior can be considered anomalous during summer while it is normal during winter.

 This is linked to the points mentioned above.
 In general, it is a difficult task to determine whether a point is anomalous or not.
-That is because it is not possible to create a reasonable normal behavior model without knowing what really affects a given time-series.
-You need to get rid of features that do not explain/relate to your time-series.
-Very often the value of the time-series has non-linear dependencies or depends on lagged predictors, autoregressive factors, time, etc. Therefore, it is crucial to incorporate such additional features in the normal behavior model, otherwise you end up with many false positives/negatives.
+That is because it is not possible to create a reasonable normal behavior model without knowing what really affects a given time series.
+You need to get rid of variables that do not explain/relate to your time series.
+Very often, the value of the time series has non-linear dependencies or depends on lagged variables, autoregressive factors, time, etc. Therefore, it is crucial to incorporate such additional features in the normal behavior model, otherwise, you end up with many false positives/negatives.

 Unsupervised anomaly detection

-Without labels a model is trained also on anomalous points, hence it has to be very robust; otherwise it might be significantly affected by the anomalous points.
-The more anomalies present in the model building period the harder is to cope with the problem.
+Without labels, a model is also trained on anomalous points; hence it has to be very robust; otherwise, it might be significantly affected by the anomalous points.
+The more anomalies are present in the model building period; the harder is to cope with the problem.

 Since the contamination ratio is unknown, it is difficult to choose a correct border/threshold.
 Incorrect threshold settings can result in either many false positives (model is too sensitive to detect anomaly) or many false negatives (model is not sensitive enough to detect anomaly).

 Although TIM is designed to cope with all the above-mentioned critical aspects and challenges in an automated way, humans are always in the loop.
 Domain and systems knowledge is often vital.
-Only humans have context required for automation.
-Thus, supervision is an important part, especially in the early stages of scenario definition.
+Only humans have the context required for automation.
+Thus, supervision is an important part, especially in the early stages of designing the experiment.
 Supervision may be helpful in distinguishing between noise and application-specific anomalies.
-Domain knowledge is also essential especially for anomaly detection in complex machinery (for example wind turbine) when for creating reasonable detection system splitting the problem to subproblems and determining components/KPI is necessary.
+Domain knowledge is also essential, especially for anomaly detection in complex machinery (for example, wind turbine), when for creating a reasonable detection system splitting the problem to subproblems and determining components/KPI is necessary.
 To learn more about designing the experiment see the design of experiment section.